katilp/gcp-devops/readme.md

 A basic example to deploy a "Hello, world" Flask app to a GKE cluster.

 Requires:
-- a GCP project with billing activated
+- a GCP project with
+  - billing activated
+  - GKE API enabled
+  - Cloud Build API enabled
 - a GKE cluster (tested with a 3-node standard GKE cluster) with separate namespaces for production (main) and development branches
 - GCP artifact repositories for production (main) and development branches
 - Cloud Build triggers connected to this repository using cloudbuild.yaml for both branches